kensuke0529/Cafe-sales-project/README.md

 ## 1. Background and Overview

 This project aims to analyze the performance and sales trends of coffee shops in 2023, using sales records and additional supplemental datasets.
 The goal is to uncover valuable insights that can help improve business operations, and profitability.
-The analysis was performed through **Exploratory Data Analysis (EDA)** in [Excel](image/sales-weather-excel.png) and [Python](EDA/EDA.ipynb), and the results were visualized using an interactive [Tableau dashboard](https://public.tableau.com/app/profile/kensuke.umakoshi/viz/coffee_17365392664280/Dashboard1), providing a comprehensive view of key performance indicators (KPIs) like Sales Growth Rate, Average Transaction Value, and Gross Profit Margin.
+The project was performed through **Exploratory Data Analysis (EDA)** in [Excel](image/sales-weather-excel.png) and [Python](EDA/EDA.ipynb), analyzed further in Python [Jupyter Notebook](sales_analysis/sales_analysis.ipynb).
+Additionally, the results were visualized using an interactive [Tableau dashboard](https://public.tableau.com/app/profile/kensuke.umakoshi/viz/coffee_17365392664280/Dashboard1), providing a comprehensive view of key performance indicators (KPIs) like Sales Growth Rate, Average Transaction Value, and Gross Profit Margin.

 #### Tools:
 - Excel